11 Strange Things Presidents Have Banned from the White House

 When the White House announced it would be opening its doors to visitors in October 2017, it had a couple caveats.
 Among other items, visitors were told to leave the standard guns, fireworks, knives, and aerosols at home—along with balloons.
 It’s unclear whether the wayward party balloons that caused a security scare in 2016 has anything to do with the new rule.
-Don’t miss these other 12 mind-blowing facts about the White House decorations are still incredibly festive—even without balloons.
+Nonetheless, the White House decorations are still incredibly festive—even without balloons.
 Here are 6 things former presidents aren’t allowed to do after leaving office.

 In 1955, Dwight D. Eisenhower had a putting green installed in the White House, but his clean lawn was soon torn apart by squirrels.
 Ike was not amused.
 “The next time you see one of those squirrels go near my putting green, take a gun and shoot it!” he told his valet.
 In an act of grace, his staff caught and released the critters instead—which still put the president under fire from animal activists.
 Find out these 20 rules every First Family is supposed to follow.